Kiehl012/Threat_Level_Midnight/Website/README.md

 ## Run the application on localhost

-1. Run the following commend in tthe CMD/Powershell to start the application
+1. Run the following command in the CMD/Powershell to start the application: python app.py
 2. Open http://localhost:5000 in browser or follow the direction in the output log.